 The genus, Rebutia K.Schum., was named and described as such by Karl Moritz Schumann in Monatsschrift für Kakteenkunde in 1895.

-Plants of the World Online by Kew lists 29 species in the Rebutia genus (as of 3-30-21 when I last updated this page).
-It is a member of the plant family Cactaceae with 144 genera.
-Those numbers could change as updates are made.
+As of 11-13-21 when this page was last updated, Plants of the World Online by Kew lists 29 species in the Rebutia genus.
+It is a member of the plant family Cactaceae with 146 genera.
+Those numbers could change as updates are made on POWO.

 Note: Some websites list Rebutia fabrisii as a synonym of Rebutia fiebrigii… According to Plants of the World Online by Kew, both are accepted species.